Veilih/anoikis-skin-notifier/README.md

 ## Acknowledgements

-I would like to thank CCP for making such a wealth of in-game information easily accessible by external tools.
+I would like to thank CCP for making such a wealth of in-game information easily accessible to external tools.
 I would also like to thank my school teachers for letting my laziness flourish–I would've never written those scripts if Alt-Tab-ing all the time wasn't that much work.